 Why is speaking English not “normal” in Japan?

 I hear students laugh about their terrible English ability and just end there.
 There’s no shame in it at all.
-It’s like this country isn’t supposed to be able to speak Japanese.
+It’s like this country isn’t supposed to be able to speak English.
 The notion that “That’s the norm, so why change it?”
 Infuriating.

 Their written work does not match up with their oral output